drew-bowman/Colorization/README.md

 This project required several programs to test features, generate artificial datasets, scale images to 256x256, etc.
 All extraneous code can be found in the [Helper Programs](https://github.com/drew-bowman/Colorization/tree/master/Helper%20Programs) folder.

+### Directory Structure
+Obviously, the directory of this project can be whatever you want.
+But here's how I structured mine (so it should line up with my code).
+- colorization_pix2pix.ipynb
+- colorization_test_model.ipynb
+- ...and all other .ipynb files
+- Output/
+  - colorization_pix2pix.ipynb will automatically create a folder for each training containing the following:
+    * In-progress training images every epoch
+    * Model weights every 5 epochs
+    * Generator/discriminator loss curve
+    * Test images after training completed
+- Test_Output/
+  - colorization_test_model.pynb will automatically create folders for final test images here
+- lsun/ (or whatever dataset you have downloaded)
+  - train/
+    - subdir/ (subdirectory required to read in large datasets using ImageDataGenerator in Keras)
+      - train_0001.jpg
+      - train_0002.jpg
+      - ...
+  - test/ (no subdirectories needed unless reading in a crazy amount of test images)
+    - train_0001.jpg
+    - train_0002.jpg

 ## Final Models
 I've included the weights for my final colorization models in the [Final Model Weights](https://github.com/drew-bowman/Colorization/tree/master/Final%20Model%20Weights) folder.